Inventoryframework/inventoryframework.github.io/Classes and Settings/W_AttachmentParent.md

 The base widget does not have any kind of layout so you are free to make any layout your project needs.

 Both the C++ parent and the blueprint child are abstract, so it won't appear in any drop-down menus.
-These are designed for the intention to have children made.
+These are designed for the intention to have children made from them.